awconway/NUR1027-FALL-2019/chapters/01ebp.md

 J. (2012).
 Thoughts about evidence-based nursing practice.
 Nursing Science Quarterly, 25(2).
 199-200.</a>

-Gray, J.R., Grove, S.K. & Sutherland, S. (2017).
+Gray, J.R., & Grove, S.K.
+(2021).
 The Practice of Nursing
+Research (9th ed.)
-Research (8th ed.)
-Chapter 1: Discovering the world of nursing research (pp. 1 - 17).
-Chapter 2: Evolution of research in building evidence-based nursing practice (pp. 18 – 36).
+- Chapter 1: Discovering the world of nursing research.
+- Chapter 2: Evolution of research in building evidence-based nursing practice.

 <a href="http://www.nets.nihr.ac.uk/programmes/hsdr">The Health Services and
 Delivery Research (HS&DR) Programme from the National institutes of Health